-Police swarm hotel where suspect in Phoenix killings may be
+Police: Suspect in 4 Phoenix-area slayings kills himself

 How, or if, Levine's death also had ties to the killings of the two women and Pitt was still being investigated, Scottsdale police told The Republic.

 Phoenix police say Pitt's killer was described as a bald man wearing a dark-colored hat with a short brim.
-Police released a sketch of the suspect in the three killings.
+Investigators released a sketch of the suspect in the three killings.

 Sharp and Anderson were shot Friday inside a law office.
 Police say one of the women managed to walk to an intersection to seek help despite a gunshot wound to her head.
 She was taken to a hospital where she died.